HajraShahab/HajraShahab/README.md

-- 👋 Hi, I’m @HajraShahab

-- 👀 I’m interested in Product Analytics, Data Science and anything that makes me stop and wonder!
+- 👋 Hi there!
+I am Hajra Shahab and welcome to my Github profile!

-- 🌱 What I am upto now
+- 🌱 What I am upto these days

 Currently enrolled in MS Data Analytics program at Carnegie Mellon University (expected graduation May 2022).
 The Data Analytics track is a highly selective STEM certified program that includes robust coursework in data mining & machine learning, statistics & modeling, and computer programming!
 Read more: https://hajrashahab.github.io/

+- 👀 I’m interested in Product Analytics, Data Science, Data-Driven Decision Analytics and anything and everything that makes me stop and wonder!

+- 🌱 What I've learned so far:

+• Data Mining techniques
+• Mathematical and computational foundations of Machine Learning
+• Statistical and modeling using econometrics analysis in R & STATA
+• AB Testing and Data Science for product management & analytics
+• Optimization and Decision Science for business & product analytics
+• Relational and non-relational database management (SQL and NoSQL (Cassandra, MongoDB, Redis, Neo4j))
+• Unstructured data analytics
+• Data visualization techniques to support data-driven results for technical and non-technical audience using Tableau, Rshiny, R and Python

 - 📫 How to reach me